Central government budget in figures

 The central government budget balance shows the central government surplus/borrowing requirement and thus its impact on the central government debt.

-³ The gradual reduction of the Swedish National Debt Office's foreign currency loans on behalf of the Riksbank is estimated to reduce net lending for 2021-2023 by around SEK 60 billion per year.
+⁴ Replacing the National Debt Office’s currency loans on behalf of the Riksbank is expected to reduce the yearly net lending by about 60 billion SEK between 2021–2023.

-Sources: Statistics Sweden, Swedish National Financial Management Authority and own calculations.
+Sources: The Swedish National Financial Management Authority, The National Debt Office and own calculations.

 Central government revenue mainly consists of taxes on labour, capital and consumption.
 Central government revenue also comes from various fees, fines, loan repayments (e.g. student loans) and grants from the European Union, etc.

 |Revenue from sale of property||0||5||5||5||5|